akirov/ImgMatch/README.md

     at (128, 128, 128) may be
   - crop if the dimensions ratio is very different?
   - use OpenCV's matchTemplate()?

-- Implement histogram compare module:
-  - use OpenCV's compareHist()
-  - HOG + SVM option?

-- If we want to modify the image e. g. to display matching points, think how to do it - where and how to store processed images.

-- Implement SIFT / SURF / FAST / ORB modules using OpenCV:
-  - need to call a decoration function to add matching points before displaying the images
-  - put all these in a single box ("Local features"?) with options?

 - Implement image signature module:
   - can use TensofFlow C++ library, or just cv::dnn::readNetFromTensorflow(),